-- Policy 5.46.
+Policy 5.46.
 Housing continuum.
-Prevent homelessness and reduce the time spent being homeless by ensuring that a continuum of safe and affordable housing opportunities and related supportive services are allowed, including but not limited to Permanent Supportive Housing, transitional housing, self-built micro housing communities, emergency shelters, temporary shelters such as warming centers, and transitional campgrounds. - 119.
-Finding: The 13th Amendment complies with this policy as the amendment provides additional funding for affordable housing.
+Prevent homelessness and reduce the time spent being homeless by ensuring that a continuum of safe and affordable housing opportunities and related supportive services are allowed, including but not limited to Permanent Supportive Housing, transitional housing, self-built micro housing communities, emergency shelters, temporary shelters such as warming centers, and transitional campgrounds.

+119. Finding: The 13th Amendment complies with this policy as the amendment provide additional funding for affordable housing.
 Although it does not specifically address homelessness, any additional housing supply helps address the overall housing supply issue.
-The rental projects funded through the 13th Amendment will have requirements to serve the 0-30% median income population and provide for Permanent Supportive Housing.